aitor-alvarez/deep-flamenco/README.md

 ### Data

-Motivi patterns data can be found in this repository: https://github.com/aitor-mir/flamenco-motifs
+Motivic patterns extracted from Corpus COFLA can be found in this repository: https://github.com/aitor-mir/flamenco-motifs